digitalreplica/conceptual-knowledge/note/conceptual knowledge.md

 **Concepts + relationships = knowledge**

 ## Concept
 Most [[concept|concepts]] are so ingrained in our brains that its actually quite hard to define them.
 Conceptual knowledge defines concepts by linking out to external sources of truth that can be followed if needed.
-So the simplest way to define a concept is:
+So the simplest way to define a concept is-a:

 **concept**
 ```